Keep Up With McLean!

-According to Dost Öngür, MD, PhD, chief of the Psychotic Disorders Division at McLean Hospital, the recent suicide of actor and comedian Robin Williams served as a stark reminder that we have a long way to go in helping people at serious risk for self-harm.
+According to Dost Öngür, MD, PhD, chief of the Center of Excellence in Psychotic Disorders at McLean Hospital, the recent suicide of actor and comedian Robin Williams served as a stark reminder that we have a long way to go in helping people at serious risk for self-harm.

 White, middle-aged men with medical problems are at the highest risk, but it’s not entirely clear why. Öngür notes that “this idea of control and virility and being able to deal with the world in a certain way—as that starts to slip away, there’s often a sense of loss of control and threat to one’s manhood, and that seems to be associated with higher rates of suicide.”

 Öngür and his colleagues hope that Williams’ death will motivate more people to get help for depression and spur the nation to treat suicide as a public health crisis.
 Suicide claims more than 38,000 American lives each year—more than the number killed by car accidents, according to the Centers for Disease Control and Prevention—and the rate hasn’t budged in decades.